fdeniz07/HRMS/README.md

 - Candidates should be able to enter their linkedin addresses into the system.
 - Candidates should be able to enter the programming languages ​​or technologies they know into the system.
 (Programming/Technology name) For example; React
 Candidates should be able to add a cover letter to the system.
 (For example: I like working very much....)

+### Request 13: All CV information of a candidate should be viewable.